zsnoob/EfficientDDP-4-Contrastive-Train/README.md

 ### Implementation: all_reduce vs. reduce_scatter?

 Which is actually do trade-off between computation-cost and distributed-communication-cost.
+Though i don't have a huge distributed system enough to verify it, i can give some naive analysis.

 * Using all reduce, we do not need another communication operation among all nodes and only do matrix slicing locally, which achieves both balanced computation time and minimize additional communication operations as much as possible.
 But it will enlarge computation cost in global view.
 *  Using reduce scatter, means only one node need to do all the scatter work, other nodes will wait for data.
 This will cause intervals in GPU running, one node will do many more jobs and more communication operations will be executed.